prakash-cr7/Clima/README.md

-## Made this App while learning fluuter from udemy course
+## Made this App while learning fluter from udemy course

 # Clima ☁